mikerhodes/djaclick/README.md

   [Installation — Django-Tailwind 2.0.0 documentation](https://django-tailwind.readthedocs.io/en/latest/installation.html).
   The app configuration should all be set up correctly already, so those steps are not needed.

+  (Tailwind feels a bit overkill frankly, but I only learned that later).

 - Try running the server: